Iceland hot dog

 Dinner: Once we arrived back in Reykjavik, it was time for us to head to Sky Lagoon.
 We purchased a Sky Lagoon for 2 package which included a Sky Platter from the cafe.
 This platter had a collection of Icelandic cheeses, bilberry jam, wild game pate and rhubarb pie.
 The cheese and pie was delicious.
 I wasn’t a huge fan of the wild game pate but it was something to experience!
 This platter was a good amount of food but we were still a bit hungry after.

 We headed back to our hotel, The Reykjavik Edition.
-We decided to go to the lobby bar and ordered a few snacks.
-We had the toasted ravioli, nachos and chicken skewers.
+We headed to the lobby bar and ordered a few snacks.
+The bartender recommended the toasted ravioli, nachos and chicken skewers so we took his recommendations.
 All of it was good but nothing to rave about.

 Day 4: Reykjavik